-During 2020, the Audit and Risk Committee undertook a full review of the Institute's approach to risk governance and management, resulting in the development of a new Risk Framework by the Audit and Risk Committee.
-It is anticipated this will be adopted in the coming year, following consideration by the Board of Trustees.
+During 2020, the Audit and Risk Committee undertook a full review of the Institute's approach to risk governance and management, resulting in the adoption of a new Risk Framework by the Audit and Risk Committee.
+It is anticipated this will be adopted in the coming year following consideration by the Board of Trustees.
 Enhancements to the Institute's approach to risk management include:

-- The introduction of preventative, detective and mitigation control areas to the Risk Register - Clarification of the Institute's 'three lines of defence', incorporating a wider group of first line risk owners - Introducing a new, annual business-as-usual-riskassessment to help the Institute better identify, validate and assess risks and controls - Introducing a new material risk assessment" process; and - Training for Institute staff.
+- The introduction of preventative, detective and mitigation control areas to the Risk Register; - Clarification of the Institute's 'three lines of defence', incorporating a wider group of first line risk owners; - Introducing a new, annual business-as-usual-risk-assessment to help the Institute better identify, validate and assess risks and controls; - Introducing a new material risk assessment" process; and i) Return to work: risk to staff health and wellbeing

+Training for Institute staff.